SarahGrozav1/growwithmeblog/README.md

 #### Register Page

+- This feature is presenting register form wich is a part of django-allauth
 - This is register page where user can register
 - It consists of navbar, hero-section and a footer